Estimated reading time: 10 minutes

 What are must-visit waterfalls in Meghalaya during the monsoon?

-If you love monsoon, Meghalaya is just the right destination for you.
-Rainy season is the perfect time for the waterfall tour in Meghalaya.
-You can witness numerous full volume waterfall sprawling in every corner of this tiny land.
+If you love the monsoon, Meghalaya is just the right destination for you.
+The rainy season is the perfect time for a waterfall tour in Meghalaya.
+You can witness numerous full-volume waterfalls sprawling in every corner of this tiny land.
 The best place for witnessing waterfalls in Meghalaya is Cherrapunji.
 Head towards Cherrapunji and you will be delighted to see many amazing waterfalls from the side of the road.
 Browse through our Assam Meghalaya vacation packages to discover the one that best suits your needs.

 Here is a list of top waterfalls in Cherrapunji.